 - Recognize and respect the rights of students, parents, other employees, and members of the community. - Maintain confidentiality in all matters relating to students and coworkers. - Report to work according to the assigned schedule. - Professional Dress is Required.
-Superintendent will authorize any exceptions to this rule which could include College Days (Thursdays), Spirit Days (Fridays), and any other Superintendent approved fundraiser to benefit local organizations (American Red Cross, Making Strides Against Breast Cancer). - Notify their immediate supervisor in advance or as early as possible in the event that they must be absent or late.
+Superintendent will authorize any exceptions to this rule which could include College Days (Thursdays), Spirit Days (Fridays), and any other Superintendent approved fundraiser to benefit local organizations (American Red Cross, Making Strides Against Breast Cancer, Autism Awareness, Antibullying, etc.).
+It is not acceptable to wear facial jewelry (eyebrow, nose, tongues).
+Distractive colors of hairstyles are not deemed professional. - Notify their immediate supervisor in advance or as early as possible in the event that they must be absent or late.
 Unauthorized absences, chronic absenteeism, tardiness, and failure to follow procedures for reporting an absence may be cause for disciplinary action. - Know and comply with department and district policies and procedures. - Express concerns, complaints, or criticism through appropriate channels. - Observe all safety rules and regulations and report injuries or unsafe conditions to a supervisor immediately. - Use district time, funds, and property for authorized district business and activities only.

 All district employees should perform their duties in accordance with state and federal law, district policies and procedures, and ethical standards.
-Violation of policies, regulations, or guidelines may result in disciplinary action, including termination.
+Violation of policies, regulations, or guidelines, including intentionally making a false claim, offering false statements, or refusing to cooperate with a district investigation may result in disciplinary action, including termination.
 Alleged incidents of certain misconduct by educators, including having a criminal record, must be reported to SBEC not later than the seventh day after the superintendent knew of the incident.
-See Reports to the Texas Education Agency, page 58 for additional information.
+See Reports to the Texas Education Agency, page 56 for additional information.